rssh/dotty-cps-async/docs/MonadsInteroperability.rst

 As with plain `async`, we can call operation with monad `F[_]` in `G[_]` if given |CpsMonadConversion[F, G]|_ is defined.
-Additionally it is possible to fine tune inclusion of monad contexts by defining |CpsMonadContextInclusion[F, G]|_ which allows to pass information into the monad context of the target call.
+Additionally, it is possible to fine-tune the inclusion of monad contexts by defining |CpsMonadContextInclusion[F, G]|_, which allows us to pass information into the monad context of the target call.